-This following information are the basic rules of Royal Icing, every teaching has their own hints and ideas on how to work with Royal Icing; these are a few hints.
+This following information are the basic rules of Royal Icing, each instructor has their own hints and ideas on how to work with Royal Icing; these are a few hints.
 As with any information, attending a class is recommended to learn all the little tricks of the trade.
 For more information on upcoming classes at Confectionary Chalet’s Studio or classes being offered in your area, visit Kathleen’s Class Schedule and News & Event’s Pages.

-Hints on Using Royal Icing
+Hints on Using “A Royal Mix” / Royal Icing

 - All utensils and containers must be grease free and free of soap residue when making Royal Icing.